wevanjohnson/2024_05_RRDS_R_Workshop/Friday_Workshops/README.md

+## R Workshops
-This directory will contain the workshop practice assignmens and data files.
+This directory contains the workshop practice assignmens and data files that we discussed on Friday, May 24th.
+Feel free to email Rick Brown <richardbrown1@suu.edu> if you have any questions about these workshops.